Panama Canal Gatun Locks aerial view

 Present Day

-The Panama Canal continues operating under water restrictions with 28-32 daily transits versus the normal 36-40.
-Water levels remain below optimal but have improved from 2023-2024 crisis lows.
-The ACP is advancing plans for new reservoirs and water conservation measures while maintaining the canal's critical role in global trade.
+The Panama Canal continues operating under water restrictions with 28–32 daily transits versus the normal 36–40.
+The ACP is advancing plans for new reservoirs and water conservation measures.

 🔮 Future Outlook (2026–2050)